League One set for 'most exciting' final day

 The identity of who will be joining them there remains unsettled though, with four teams scrapping it out for three available spots.

-At present the positions are occupied by Sheffield Wednesday, Sunderland and Plymouth -but Wycombe are only behind the latter on goal difference.
+At present the positions are occupied by Sheffield Wednesday, Sunderland and Plymouth - but Wycombe are only behind the latter on goal difference.

 The Owls looked to have put themselves in a tricky position when they fell behind at lowly Fleetwood but now go into their final day clash against Portsmouth at Hillsborough knowing a point will almost certainly be sufficient.